Indonesia 2014 ""125 years Paleoanthropological Institute Indonesia"

 The skull of Homo wajakensis was 1,550 cm3 capacity for the female and 1,650 cm3 for the male.
 The skull volume exceeds the volume of a modern human skull.

 Homo wajakensis skull had many similarities with the Australian native skull, Aborigines.
-Therefore, Eugene Dubois suspect that was included in Australid race.
+Therefore, Eugene Dubois suspects that it was included in Australid race.
 Homo wajakensis fossils also has similarities with the human fossil of Niah in Sarawak, Malaysia, man of Tabon in Palawan, Philippines, and Australid fossils from South China and South Australia.

 Sangiran Early Man Site is situated about 15 kilometers in the north of Solo town in Central Java, Indonesia, covering an area of 5,600 hectares.
 There is a very significant geological sequence from the upper Pliocene until the end of Middle Pleistocene by depicting the human, faunal, and cultural evolutions within the last 2.4 million years.
 The property also yields important archaeological occupation floors dating back to the Lower Pleistocene around 1.2 million years ago.